 We are a holding company and our subsidiaries, which are all wholly-owned by us, conduct all of our operations and own all of our operating assets.
 We have no significant assets other than the equity interests in our wholly-owned subsidiaries.
 As a result, our ability to make dividend payments depends on our subsidiaries and their ability to distribute funds to us.
-The ability of a subsidiary to make these distributions could be affected by a claim or other action by a third party, including a creditor, and the laws of the Republic of Liberia, where each of our vessel-owning subsidiaries is incorporated, which regulate the payment of dividends by companies.
+The ability of a subsidiary to make these distributions could be affected by a claim or other action by a third party, including a creditor, and the laws of the Republic of Liberia and of the Republic of The Marshall Islands, where our vessel-owning subsidiaries are incorporated, which regulate the payment of dividends by companies.
 If we are unable to obtain funds from our subsidiaries, our board of directors may exercise its discretion not to declare or pay dividends.